NokNokMLS/BigDoorWyamBlog/input/posts/2018-06-15-getting-a-home-loan.md

 **Tip 6 - Not using BigDoor24 can actually cost you money !**

-And don't forget, by requesting contact with an Advisor through BigDoor24.pl, you will receive cashback once your loan is confirmed, (i.e **zl.
+And don't forget, by requesting contact with an Advisor through BigDoor24.pl, you will receive cashback once your Polish mortgage is activated, (i.e **zl.
 200 per zl.
 100k borrowed**).

 Additionally, by simply registering with BigDoor24.pl, you will receive a personal referral code.
 Every time you refer us you to a successful applicant you will get a **zl.
-250 thank you.**
+250 Thank you voucher.**

-**_This is not an offer you will get by going direct._**
+_**For more information on Polish mortgages, Polish rentals & more don't forget to check our blog for updates or simply Like us now on facebook **_[_**here**_](https://www.facebook.com/bigdoor24/)_**.**_

 Happy Hunting !